lavy91/appstore-simulation-task/README.md

 3. Given an A/B/n testing statistical procedure and a simulation mechanism, describe the steps you would follow in order to assess the usefulness of the procedure?

 - Given a statistical procedure we can run a certain A/B/n test.
-- Feed the test data in the simulator to simulate this test a large number of times (lets say 100,000)
+- Feed the test data in the simulator to simulate this test a large number of times (lets say 100,000).
-- Check in how many of these simulations the statistical procedure agreed with the simulation in regards to which store has the highest CVR.
+- Check in how many of these simulations the statistical procedure agreed with the simulation in regards to which version has the highest CVR.
 - Check how this changes with different cut-off times for the test.
 Perhaps we could have stopped the test much sooner.